doherty100/azuresandbox/terraform-azurerm-vnet-shared/README.md

 ## Overview

-This quick start implements the hub portion of a basic hub-spoke networking topology with shared services.
+This quick start implements a shared services [virtual network](https://docs.microsoft.com/en-us/azure/azure-glossary-cloud-terminology#vnet).
 It is the primary building block upon which all the other quick starts are built.

 Activity | Estimated time required
 --- | ---